Protom512/go-jira-api/docs/IssuesApi.md

 > Object EditIssue(ctx, body, issueIdOrKey, optional)
 Edit issue

 Edits an issue.
 A transition may be applied and issue properties updated as part of the edit.
 The edits to the issue's fields are defined using `update` and `fields`.
 The fields that can be edited are determined using [ Get edit issue metadata](#api-rest-api-3-issue-issueIdOrKey-editmeta-get).
 The parent field may be set by key or ID.
 For standard issue types, the parent may be removed by setting `update.parent.set.none` to *true*.
 Note that the `description`, `environment`, and any `textarea` type custom fields (multi-line text fields) take Atlassian Document Format content.
 Single line custom fields (`textfield`) accept a string and don't handle Atlassian Document Format content.
-Connect app users with admin permissions (from user permissions and app scopes) can override the screen security configuration using `overrideScreenSecurity` and `overrideEditableFlag`.
+Connect app users with admin permission (from user permissions and app scopes) and Forge app users with the `manage:jira-configuration` scope can override the screen security configuration using `overrideScreenSecurity` and `overrideEditableFlag`.
 This operation can be accessed anonymously.  **[Permissions](#permissions) required:**   *  *Browse projects* and *Edit issues* [project permission](https://confluence.atlassian.com/x/yodKLg) for the project that the issue is in.  *  If [issue-level security](https://confluence.atlassian.com/x/J4lKLg) is configured, issue-level security permission to view the issue.

 ### Required Parameters